Shaka: Mobility of the army

 The story that sandals were discarded to toughen the feet of Zulu warriors has been noted in various military accounts such as The Washing of the Spears, Like Lions They Fought, and Anatomy of the Zulu Army.
 Implementation was typically blunt.
 Those who objected to going without sandals were simply killed.
 Shaka drilled his troops frequently, in forced marches that sometimes covered more than 50 mi a day in a fast trot over hot, rocky terrain.
 He also drilled the troops to carry out encirclement tactics.

 Historian John Laband dismisses these stories as myth, writing: "What are we to make, then, of [European trader Henry Francis] Fynn's statement that once the Zulu army reached hard and stony ground in 1826, Shaka ordered sandals of ox-hide to be made for himself?"

 Laband also dismissed the idea of an 50 mi march in a single day as ridiculous.
 He further claims that even though these stories have been repeated by "astonished and admiring white commentators," the Zulu army covered "no more than 19 km a day, and usually went only about 14 km."
 Furthermore, Zulus under Shaka sometimes advanced more slowly.
 They spent two whole days recuperating in one instance, and on another they rested for a day and two nights before pursuing their enemy.
-Several other historians of the Zulu, and the Zulu military system, however, affirm the mobility rate of up to 50 mi per day.
+Several other historians of the Zulu and the Zulu military system, however, affirm the mobility rate of up to 50 mi per day.

 Logistic support by youths

-Boys aged six and over joined Shaka's force as apprentice warriors (udibi) and served as carriers of rations, supplies like cooking pots and sleeping mats, and extra weapons until they joined the main ranks.
-It is sometimes held that such support was used more for very light forces designed to extract tribute in cattle and slaves from neighbouring groups.
+Boys aged six and over joined Shaka's force as apprentice warriors (udibi) and served as carriers of rations, supplies such as cooking pots and sleeping mats, and extra weapons until they joined the main ranks.
+It is sometimes held that such support was used more for very light forces designed to extract tribute in cattle and slaves from neighboring groups.
 Nevertheless, the concept of "light" forces is questionable.
-The fast-moving Zulu raiding party, or "ibutho lempi," on a mission invariably travelled light, driving cattle as provisions on the hoof, and were not weighed down with heavy weapons and supply packs.
+The fast-moving Zulu raiding party, or "ibutho lempi," on a mission invariably traveled light, driving cattle as provisions on the hoof, and were not weighed down with heavy weapons and supply packs.